January 2, 2019

 During the Fall 2018 semester, students taking JOUR 3520: Essential Reporting Skills had the opportunity to earn a certificate in Multimedia Basics from the Poynter Institute, a nationally recognized journalism think tank dedicated to ensuring journalists remain on the cutting edge of their profession.
 To earn the certificate the students had to complete a series of online courses in how to tell stories using text, audio, images, video, and more.

 Four students earned the Poynter Institute certification.
 They are Kaitlyn Balch, Arelexus Brown, Hannah Colligan, and Prince Robinson.

 “A Poynter certificate is one way the journalism program ensures its students remain a half-inch taller than their competitors,” said Dr. Pat Miller, who directs the print journalism program and teaches Essential Reporting Skills, which requires students to complete a semester-long project that marries theory and application.

 The Poynter certificate assures employers that VSU’s journalism students have enough background in multimedia to contribute to a news organization’s success from the first day on the job, Miller said.

 “The ability to earn a Poynter certificate exemplifies the ‘value-added’ opportunities that the journalism courses offer students,” she added.

-VSU’s journalism program is part of the Department of English, an arrangement that affords students the opportunity to receive intensive training in writing and rhetorical analysis.
-Students can pursue the news track that prepares them to succeed in community news organizations or the magazine track that prepares them for more generalized writing careers, or the editing track, which prepares them to be entry-level editors for both digital and print publications.
+Students can pursue the news track that prepares them to succeed in community news organizations, the magazine track that prepares them for more generalized writing careers, or the editing track, which prepares them to be entry-level editors for both digital and print publications.

-“Both tracks require practical application,” Miller said.
-“Students get the hands-on experience employers want by interning and/or by working with The Spectator; On Tap, VSU’s general interest magazine; or Omnino, VSU’s undergraduate research journal.”
+“All tracks require practical application,” Miller said.
+“Students get the hands-on experience employers want by working on The Spectator, On Tap (VSU’s general interest magazine), or Omnino (VSU’s undergraduate research journal) or by interning.”